Somerset and Dorset Folk Events Diary

 Exactly what area do you cover?

 The title says 'Somerset and Dorset', but there's a bias towards the Yeovil area, if only because that's where I live, so it's easier to find out what's going on.
-The north of the 'traditional' county of Somerset is well served by things like 'Folk around Bristol', so I don't intend to provide a definitive service for Bath and its surroundings.
 Currently, I don't get much information about the Taunton and Bridgwater areas, but Minehead is well covered.
 Most of Dorset seems to be well covered by various contacts who let me know what's going on in their area.

 I'd like you to tell people about this wonderful jazz concert/pantomime/art exhibition I'm running

-We've done a really nice poster/flyer/press release in Microsoft Word - shall I send it to you?
+We've done a really nice poster/flyer/press release as an Adobe PDF file.
+Should I send it to you?

 However, I can now deal with most word processors, so if you are not too sure what to do, or want to add me to a press release mailing list, that's OK.